-It happened a couple of months back.
-The college in which I study is located about 20 km from the main city where I live so we are required to board college buses for the long journey.
+It happened two months back.
+The college in which I study is located about 20 km from the main city where I live, so we’re required to board college buses for the long journey.

-In my bus, there were a couple of seniors who used to crack jokes, laugh loudly and pull one another’s leg all the time.
+On my bus, there were two seniors who used to crack jokes, laugh loudly and pull one another’s leg all the time.
 Obviously, these seniors grabbed all the attention in the bus since everyone loved their antics.

 Not so my friend Samir (name changed) who got annoyed by them and used to tell me how stupid and idiotic they and their jokes were.